russwinch/planck_keymap/readme.md

-# The Default Planck Layout
+# My Planck Layout

+Designed primarily for programming in Python on MacOS